michellevit/Amazon-Inventory-Checker-App/README.md

       - To activate the virtual environment:
         - Open a terminal and navigate to the project's root dir
         - Run: `.\venv\Scripts\activate`
-  - Note 3: After the program is done being edited, open the app-builder.bat and make sure the DEBUG value is set to FALSE
+  - Note 3: After the program is done being edited, open the app-builder.bat and make sure the DEBUG value is set to FALSE and run the app-builder again

 ## Troubleshooting<a name="troubleshooting"></a>